vicky-bhardwaj/SMS/README.md

 **Technology Stack:**

-_Frontend:_ Developed using the React framework, ensuring a responsive and interactive user interface.
+_Frontend:_ Developed using the Thymeleaf, ensuring a responsive and interactive user interface.

 _Backend:_ Powered by Spring Boot, which provides a robust and scalable backend infrastructure.